Rashed Al-Majed

 Rashed Al-Majed (راشد الماجد; born 27 July 1969) is a Saudi singer, actor, musician, and record producer.
 He has been active since 1984.

 Rashed Al-Majed is one of the most famous singers in the Middle East and has released almost 40 records.
 His songs often have emotional and romantic themes.

 He has worked with the Saudi national operetta in Jenadriyah and has recorded with them more than eight times.
 He has performed numerous concerts in Saudi Arabia, Bahrain, Kuwait, Qatar, Oman, Egypt, Lebanon, Jordan, France, and the United Kingdom.

 In addition, he is one of the largest producers in the Middle East, owning the Art Jazeera channel and a 50% stake in Platinum Records with MBC Group.

+Rashed Al Majed is a famous Saudi singer known for his romantic songs and has released over 20 albums throughout his career.

 Early life

 Rashed Almajid was born to a Saudi father and Bahraini mother on 27 July 1969 in Manama, Bahrain.
 Almajid has two brothers and four sisters.
 Almajid spent most of his childhood in Bahrain and obtained a high school diploma there.
 Almajid's artistic journey started at the age of 15, specifically when his teacher Hamad Al-Hamad appreciated his talent and predicted a bright future for him.
 His teacher also wrote many of the melodies of his early songs.
 Almajid's first song Hilwa Ya Al Bahrainiya (You Pretty Bahraini girl) was broadcast through Bahrain TV in the show Bab Asindibad (Sinbads Door).